backstage/backstage/docs/auth/oidc.md

 We are using the `OAuth2` wrapper to delegate the authentication to the 3rd party using the OIDC protocol, as such, it depends on the specific wrapper what has to be configured.

-As an example we'll configure OIDC with Microsoft, to do so we need to [Create app registration][2] in the Azure console, the only difference is that the `http://localhost:7007/api/auth/microsoft/handler/frame` URL needs to change to `http://localhost:7007/api/auth/oidc/handler/frame`.
+As an example we'll configure OIDC with `azureOIDC`, to do so we need to [Create app registration][2] in the Azure console, the only difference is that the `http://localhost:7007/api/auth/microsoft/handler/frame` URL needs to change to `http://localhost:7007/api/auth/oidc/handler/frame`.